rhdhorchestrator/rhdhorchestrator.github.io/content/blog/customer-Q-and-A.md

 The development tools for the workflow are mentioned in their getting started: https://sonataflow.org/serverlessworkflow/main/getting-started/getting-familiar-with-our-tooling.html

-Another option is to use Quarkus cli or mvn quarkus:dev For writing the workflows there is a VSCode extension that offers code completion and render of the diagram.
+Another option is to use Quarkus cli or mvn quarkus:dev

+For writing the workflows there is a [VSCode extension](https://marketplace.visualstudio.com/items?itemName=kie-group.swf-vscode-extension) that offers code completion and render of the diagram.
-For workflows that relies on extended features of the orchestrator, such as the form-widgets, it is preferred to use the rhdh-local or local backstage with Quarkus.
+For workflows that relies on extended Orchestrator features, such as the form-widgets, it is preferred to use the [rhdh-local](https://github.com/redhat-developer/rhdh-local) or local backstage with Quarkus.

 Containers which include the workflow can then be built and deployed using the GitOps profile: https://sonataflow.org/serverlessworkflow/main/cloud/operator/deployment-profile.html